 This section provides you, the potential client, with an overview of the litigation process, from the initial meeting with your attorney to trial.
 The information contained herein is general in nature.
 The process used for your particular matter may vary depending on your goals.

-Before you call TR Spencer & Associates, or any law firm for that matter, it will be helpful for you to formulate some specific goals.
+Before you call T.R.
+Spencer Law Office, or any law firm for that matter, it will be helpful for you to formulate some specific goals.
 Depending on your situation, some goals you may want to accomplish are:

 - Evaluation of a legal claim against you